Thorvarium/vine-styling/README.md

 - tap + next to New Condition
 - tap Condition Type? and select "URL matches RegEx"
 - under the "Then" section tap "Add Action"
-- aelect "Inject CSS from URL"
+- select "Inject CSS from URL"
 - give it the value: ```^https:\/\/www.amazon.com\/vine``` (or your vine url if you are not from United States)
 - change the "then" condition to "inject Css from URL"
 - use the url: ```https://raw.githubusercontent.com/Thorvarium/vine-styling/main/mobile/ios-with-bugfix.css```